will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.

 *Also include outstanding dues of medium enterprises.

-The management of the Company assesses all material claims in the nature of demands against the Company and based on legal advice in certain cases evaluates whether it is probable, possible or remote (PPR).
+The management of the Company assesses all material claims in the nature of demands and the show cause notices ("SCNs”), including intimation prior to SCNs, relating to direct and indirect taxes against the Company and based on legal advice in certain cases, evaluates whether it is probable, possible or remote ("PPR”).
+The Company discloses matters as contingent liability that are assessed as possible.

-Further, the management of the Company makes an assessment for uncertain tax positions for direct tax matters and records a provision if it is probable and disclose it as part of contingent liabilities when it is assessed as possible in nature.
+Further, the management of the Company makes an assessment for uncertain tax positions for direct tax matters and records a provision if it is probable and discloses it as part of contingent liabilities when it is assessed as possible in nature.

 i) Stamp duty